freemansoft/flutter-embedded/README_IOS.md

 2. The Flutter code posts a message to the `BasicMessageChannel` every time the increment butotn is pressed.
 3. The iOS code logs received messages via `print()`.
 They show up in the XCode log pane.

+## Installation Instructions

+1. Install XCode
+2. Add the appropriate devices configurations to the XCode simulator
+3. You may need to install pods

 ## Runnning the iOS Simulator

 1. Verify you have the target simulator loaded.
 This is done with XCode.
 You can find instructions at [adding additional simulators](https://developer.apple.com/documentation/safari-developer-tools/adding-additional-simulators)